jjkallas/Baystate-Galactica/README.md

 # Baystate Galactica
-a space invaders-like game created in the Processing language
+A space invaders-like game created in the Processing language

 by Jack Kallas